LauraU123/halfsib_analysis/README.md

 # Paternal Halfsibling  analysis tool

 This tool can be used for finding common haplotypes in paternal halfsiblings.
+Chromosome number of the species of interest should be specified in the config file.

 ## Preprocess Data